Capital-Economics-IT/ce_api_examples/README.md

 We have provided some code snippets in this repository to help you get started.

-* **Python** - We have provided a Python script that demonstrates how to use the API to retrieve data.
+* **Python** - We have provided a sample Python script that demonstrates how to use the API to retrieve data, click [here](./python/README.md) for more details

 Enjoy!